JolifantoBambla/webgpu-spd/README.md

 # WebGPU SPD

-A utility library for downsampling 2D GPUTextures in as few passes as possible.
+A utility library for generating up to 6 mip levels for 2d textures & texture arrays in a single WebGPU compute pass.

 ## Docs